ACEP ID:

 Critical Issues in the Evaluation of Adult Patients Presenting to the Emergency Department with Acute Blunt Trauma (January 2011)

-This guideline is intended for physicians working in hospital-based emergency departments.
+This guideline is intended for physicians working in emergency departments (EDs).

-This guideline is intended for nonpregnant adult patients presenting to the emergency department with acute, blunt abdominal trauma.
+This guideline is intended for nonpregnant adult patients with blunt trauma.

 Recommendations offered in this policy are not intended to represent the only diagnostic and management options that the emergency physician should consider.
 ACEP recognizes the importance of the individual physician’s judgment and patient preferences.